openhab/openhab-docs/configuration/multimedia.md

 You can define the default audio sink either by textual configuration in `conf/services/runtime.cfg` or in the Paper UI in `Configuration->System->Audio`.

-In order to play a sound, you can use
+In order to play a sound, you can use the following command on the console:

 ```text
 openhab> smarthome:audio play doorbell.mp3
 ```

-on the console or
+Alternatively the [`playSound()` function](https://www.eclipse.org/smarthome/documentation/javadoc/org/eclipse/smarthome/model/script/actions/Audio.html#playSound-java.lang.String-) can be used in DSL rules:

 ```java
 playSound("doorbell.mp3")
 ```

-within DSL rules.

 ## Voice